OhMyGuus/BetterCrewlink-mobile/README.md

 ### iOS

-An iOS version is still being developed and will be released soon.
+An iOS version is still being developed and will be released soon, but you can use in the meantime the [web version](https://web.bettercrewl.ink/). (requires a PC player)

 ## Development